AR-Rakha/SRC_project_AR/README.md

 # SRC_project_AR

+## SRC project - Math & Programming

+In this project i have made a race track builder using splines and bezier curves

+## Manual

 ![](BezierGif.gif)

-Use the numbers 1 through 6 to control the position of the control points
+Use the numbers 1 through 6 on your keyboard to control the position of the control points

 1 = P1